Focal plane of the Legacy Survey of Space and Time (LSST) camera.

 See latest SIMES news

-Inspection of the LSST Camera optic filters
+Inspection of the LSST Camera optical filters

 Eyes on the universe